CompOmics/compomics.github.io/peptide-shaker/_posts/2015-08-31-releasenotes.md

  * BUG FIX: Fixed bugs in PathSettingsCLI where the paths could not be set.
  * BUG FIX: Corrected potential concurrency issues.
  * BUG FIX: Fixed a bug in the Find feature where the peptide matches were added to the protein map, which resulted in them not being batch loaded.
+ * BUG FIX: Fixed a bug where search mzIdentML results without PTMs could not be parsed.

  * LIBRARY UPDATE: Updated mascotdatfile to version 3.4.31.
  * LIBRARY UPDATE: Updated xtandem-parser to version 1.8.0.